-Peloton has over 9000 rides that varies in intensity, duration and music style.
+Peloton has over 9000 rides that varies in intensity, duration, and music style.
 So there is something for every level of fitness.
 However, from all those classes, which peloton rides burn the most calories?

 In general, peloton rides that burn the most calories are the 90 minute Power Zone Endurance Ride.
 Each session burns 800 – 1200 kcal.
 Other similar high-calorie burn classes include Pro Cyclist Ride and HIIT and Hills Ride that last 45 to 60 minutes.

-However, there is a big discrepancy between the actual calories burned and what the peloton shows you burn. (more on that later).
+However, there is a big discrepancy between the actual calories burned and what the peloton shows you burn.

 Peloton Rides That Burns The Most Calories